Contractible stability spaces and faithful braid group actions: Finite-type components

 \subsection{The main theorem}

-We say a component $\tilto{C}$ has \defn{finite-type} if each $t$--structure in it is algebraic and has \defn{finite tilting type}, \ie has only finitely many torsion-structures in its heart.
-A $t$--structure has finite tilting type if and only if the interval $\itilt{\ts{D}}{\ts{D}[-1]}$ in $\tilt{C}$ is finite.
-It follows from Lemmas \ref{lattice} and \ref{finite intervals} that a finite-type component $\tilto{C}$ is a lattice, and that closed bounded intervals in it are finite. \begin{lemma} Suppose that the set $S$ of t-structures obtained from some $\ts{D}$ by finite sequences of simple tilts consists entirely of algebraic t-structures of finite tilting type.
-Then $S$ is (the underlying set of) a finite-type component of $\tilt{C}$.
-Moreover, every finite-type component arises in this way. \end{lemma} \begin{proof} If $\ts{D}$ has finite tilting type then any tilt of $\ts{D}$ can be decomposed into a finite sequence of simple tilts.
+We say a t-structure is of \defn{finite tilting type} if it is algebraic and has only finitely many torsion-structures in its heart.
+A t-structure has finite tilting type if and only if it is algebraic and the interval $\itilt{\ts{D}}{\ts{D}[-1]}$ in $\tilt{C}$ is finite.
+We say a component $\tilto{C}$ is of \defn{finite tilting type} if each t-structure in it has finite tilting type.
+It follows from Lemmas~\ref{lattice} and~\ref{finite intervals} that a finite tilting type component $\tilto{C}$ is a lattice, and that closed bounded intervals in it are finite. \begin{lemma} Suppose that the set $S$ of t-structures obtained from some $\ts{D}$ by finite sequences of simple tilts consists entirely of t-structures of finite tilting type.
+Then $S$ is (the underlying set of) a finite tilting type component of $\tilt{C}$.
+Moreover, every finite tilting type component arises in this way. \end{lemma} \begin{proof} If $\ts{D}$ has finite tilting type then any tilt of $\ts{D}$ can be decomposed into a finite sequence of simple tilts.
 It follows that $S$ is a component of $\tilt{C}$ as claimed.
-It is clearly of finite-type.
-Conversely if $\tilto{C}$ is a finite-type component, and $\ts{D} \in \tilto{C}$, then every $t$--structure obtained from $\ts{D}$ by a finite sequence of simple tilts is algebraic, of finite tilting type.
+It is clearly of finite tilting type.
+Conversely if $\tilto{C}$ is a finite tilting type component, and $\ts{D} \in \tilto{C}$, then every t-structure obtained from $\ts{D}$ by a finite sequence of simple tilts is algebraic, and has finite tilting type.
 Hence $\ts{D}$ contains the set $S$, and by the first part $S=\tilto{C}$. \end{proof}